DENISE M. DUDZINSKI,

 Publications | Recent Talks | Honors,

 Dr. Dudzinski co-edited a book entitled Complex Ethics Consultations: Cases that Haunt Us published by Cambridge University Press in 2008.
-In addition to numerous book chapters, her articles, often pertaining to clinical and organizational ethics, have been published in the Hastings Center Report, Theoretical Medicine & Bioethics, The American Journal of Bioethics, the Journal of Clinical Ethics, and Annals of Thoracic Surgery.
+In addition to numerous book chapters, her articles, often pertaining to clinical and organizational ethics, have been published in the New England Journal of Medicine, Pediatrics, Hastings Center Report, Theoretical Medicine & Bioethics, The American Journal of Bioethics, the Journal of Clinical Ethics, and Annals of Thoracic Surgery.

-Dr. Dudzinski has developed an ethics curriculum for residency programs and teaches bioethics to health care providers, medical students, graduate and undergraduate students at the University of Washington and affiliated hospitals.
+Dr. Dudzinski has developed an ethics curriculum for residency programs and teaches bioethics to health care providers, medical students, graduate, and law students at the University of Washington and affiliated hospitals.

 - Dudzinski, DM, PC Hébert, MB Foglia, TH Gallagher.
 2010.
 The Disclosure Dilemma – Large-Scale Adverse Events.
 The New England Journal of Medicine.
 363:10, p.
 978-986.

 - Dudzinski, DM.
+2010.
 “Euthanasia by Another Name?
 The Principle of Double Effect in Palliative Care” Ethics in Anesthesiology: A Case-Based Textbook.
-Edited by Gail Van Norman et al. Cambridge University Press, 2010.
+Edited by Gail Van Norman et al. Cambridge University Press.

 - Ford, PJ & Dudzinski, DM.
 Eds.
 2008.
 Complex Ethics Consultations: Cases that Haunt Us.
 Cambridge University Press.